mateoo1/sharing-inspector/README.md

 * Folder - name of inspected folder
 * FullName - First name + last name of the user in AD
-* SamAccountName - name of user aacount in AD
+* SamAccountName - name of user account in AD
 * Status - the status of user account in AD
 * SamAccountName - Full path to the folder on local drive.